-- 1. Grades - a.
+- a.
 The means of assessing a student's progress and determining a student's grades may vary from one course to another, according to the nature of the course.
 Factors other than examination results may be used to a variable extent by instructors in determining grades.
 Students are informed at the beginning of each course how grades are to be determined. - b.
 Students must satisfactorily complete all components of all courses. - 2.
-Reexaminations: See Reexaminations - 3.
-Promotion and/or Continuation - a.
+Reexaminations: See Reexaminations

+3. Promotion and/or Continuation

+- a.
 Academic standing is assessed on the basis of: - i.
 Performance in individual courses, - ii.
 CR in credit/no credit courses, - A minimum letter grade of B- in all courses in which a letter grade is assigned, and - iv.
-Students must take a minimum of one course in each term unless prior approval is granted by the Director of the PharmD program or the Associate Dean (Student Affairs). - a.
-Proof of current licensure as a pharmacist with the Alberta College of Pharmacists and authorization to administer drugs by injection must be provided prior to the first rotation commencing and annually. - Satisfactory Standing: Students are in satisfactory standing when they have completed each required course with a minimum letter grade of B- or assigned a grade of CR in credit/no credit courses. - c.
+Students must take a minimum of one course in each term unless prior approval is granted by the Director of the PharmD program or the Associate Dean (Student Affairs). - Proof of current licensure as a pharmacist with the Alberta College of Pharmacists and authorization to administer drugs by injection must be provided prior to the first rotation commencing and annually. - Satisfactory Standing: Students are in satisfactory standing when they have completed each required course with a minimum letter grade of B- or assigned a grade of CR in credit/no credit courses. - d.
 Conditional Standing: Students are placed in this category and placed on Academic Warning when upon a first attempt at a course, the student has not achieved a minimum grade of B- or a grade of CR in credit/noncredit courses.
 In such cases the student must retake the course involved the next time it is offered.
-Such students will clear their Academic Warning upon achieving a grade of B- or CR on the second attempt in order to be placed in Satisfactory Standing. - d.
-Required to Withdraw: Students who fail to achieve a minimum grade of B- or a grade of CR in credit/non-credit courses a second time will be required to withdraw from the program.
-Failure to provide documentation of current licensure and authorization to administer drugs by injection with the Alberta College of Pharmacists will necessitate withdrawal from the program.
+Such students will clear their Academic Warning upon achieving a grade of B- or CR on the second attempt in order to be placed in Satisfactory Standing.